The Literary Life and How To Live It

 Interview with Algonkian attendee, author Kate Gallison: "One way to lengthen your life is to stretch it backwards, and so I read a lot of history.
 Early movies fascinate me.
 They were both like and unlike stage plays of the time, borrowing actors and melodramatic plots, but developing entirely new techniques for portraying dramatic action. "

 Interview with Algonkian attendee, Greg Haas: "I could tell a story about how the process works.
-Fiction gave me a chance to go where non-fiction wouldn't let me…inside people at both ends of the political food chains heads.
+Fiction gave me a chance to go where non-fiction wouldn't let me--inside the heads of people at both ends of the political food chain.
 The final inspiration came from a strange place Karl Rove spent a great deal of time."

 Interview with Algonkian attendee, Candy Somoza: "The preparation work got us thinking about the book in the store, how it got there, what makes it sell.
 While we read works and studied the writing, we also focused on the outside, so to speak, the marketing, and that was essential to prepare us."